Your local doctor (GP)

 Complaining about your doctor

-If you wish to make a complaint about the care or service provided by your doctor or doctors' surgery, contact the person at your surgery responsible for the practice complaints procedure.
-You can also follow the complaints procedure outlined at the link below:
+If you wish to make a complaint about the care or service provided by your GP or GP practice, contact the person at your practice responsible for the practice complaints procedure.